OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

     </WebApplicationInfo>
     ```

-3. In the **.\helpers\fallbackauthdialog.js** file, search for the string `https://graph.microsoft.com/User.Read` and replace that string with the value `https://graph.microsoft.com/Files.Read.All`, such that that `requestObj` is defined as follows:
+3. In the **.\src\helpers\fallbackauthdialog.js** file, search for the string `https://graph.microsoft.com/User.Read` and replace that string with the value `https://graph.microsoft.com/Files.Read.All`, such that `requestObj` is defined as follows:

     ```javascript
     var requestObj = {